Beginners Square Dance Classes - Southeast Michigan

 Can kids participate?

 If they are paired with their parents, this works fine.
+Another great idea that works well is to have teenagers dance with elementary age kids. (e.g. a teen dance group could sponsor a square dance and invite elementary age dancers to participate.
+This would usually be an all girls event.)
 Over age 12, they can be paired with each other without problem.
 Young kids paired with other young kids generally does not work well.
+They tend to just run off after a while.

 Should I hire a DJ too?